To oldly go: Shatner, 90, inspires with real-life space trip

 Beyond his celebrity identity, Shatner being space-bound at his age is a kick for close observers.

-Joseph Barra, who works as a bartender for a Los Angeles catering company, heard only that he was getting an unusual gig at a remote Texas space port.
+Joseph Barra, who works as a bartender for a Los Angeles catering company, heard only that he was getting an unusual gig at a remote Texas launch site.

 “I’m like stop.
 You had me at space.
 Had no clue what else,” Barra said.
 “And then all I heard was their gonna send some 90-year-old man into space.
 And I’m like, Dang, that sounds intense.
 Like, I wonder who that is.
 Then you get in site and I’m like, Oh, it’s William Shatner.”